backdrop-contrib/hook_post_action/README.txt

   Also if you want to quickly see it working, you can enable the bundled module hook_post_action_example, add/delete/update some contents and visit logs admin/reports/dblog

-  WARNING: Module only call delete hooks when the node/entity is actually delete from database However the same does not apply to update/insert since it cannot find out whether the node/entity is updated/inserted or not.
+  WARNING: The _postsave, _postinsert and _postupdate hooks are also called when the entity/node is deleted, as there is no way to find out whether the entity/node is actually saved/inserted/updated.
+  However, the module does only call the delete hooks when the entity/node is actually deleted from database.

 AUTHORS AND MAINTAINERS
 =======================